What You Need to Know About Coating, Painting, and Spraying Machine Setter, Operator, or Tender

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-There were about 89,900 jobs for Coating, Painting, and Spraying Machine Setter, Operator, or Tender in 2016 (in the United States).
+In the United States, there were 89,900 jobs for Coating, Painting, and Spraying Machine Setter, Operator, or Tender in 2016.
 There is little to no growth in job opportunities for Coating, Painting, and Spraying Machine Setter, Operator, or Tender.
-The BLS estimates 9,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 9,300 job openings in this field each year.

 The states with the most job growth for Coating, Painting, and Spraying Machine Operator are North Dakota, Wyoming, and Utah.
 Watch out if you plan on working in Delaware, Maine, or Vermont.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Coating, Painting, and Spraying Machine Operator ranges between $23,860 and $52,240.
+The typical yearly salary for Coating, Painting, and Spraying Machine Setters, Operators, and Tenders is somewhere between $23,860 and $52,240.

 Coating, Painting, and Spraying Machine Setters, Operators, and Tenders who work in Maine, Alaska, or Minnesota, make the highest salaries.